tommy-carlier/www.tcx.be/_posts/2005-11-28-gods-debris-religion-war.md

 ---
 layout: post
-title: God’s Debris & The Religion War
+title: "God’s Debris & The Religion War"
 ---

 This weekend, I read [Scott Adams](http://en.wikipedia.org/wiki/Scott_Adams)’ “God’s Debris” and “The Religion War”.
 Although the second is the sequel to the first, they are both quite different.